Rights, Reproduction and Copyright Information

 The Rose offers a large number of images of the permanent collection for reproduction.
 These images may be available in digital format or as transparencies.
 Please plan ahead when requesting images.
 Typical processing of requests takes two to three weeks.
 Rush requests will be considered individually and may require additional fees.
 Unauthorized use of images of works of art in the Rose Art Museum collection is prohibited.

-Please contact the museum registrar to submit your request using the following form:
+Please contact the museum registrar to submit your request.

 It is the user's responsibility to obtain necessary permissions and pay required fees for the use of copyrighted material.
 Users are held fully responsible for any copyright infringement.
 Copyright protects artwork such as videos, recorded performances, sculptures, photographs, paintings, and works on paper.
 In most cases, the person granted rights by the Rose Art Museum still must secure non-exclusive license to reproduce from copyright holder as well.
 Responsibility for researching outside copyrights falls to licensee.